Session Update

 Provides tuition assistance to active Florida State Guard members, allowing them six fee-waived credit hours per term at state universities and Florida College System institutions, on a space-available basis.

 Revises the duties of the Office of Ocean Economy to include stronger workforce development and collaboration across universities and industries to enhance the ocean economy.
 Specifies that the President of the University of Florida appoints members to the scientific advisory council within the Florida Center for Brain Tumor Research.
 Extends the maximum term length for members of the Assistive Technology Advisory Council from three to five years.
 Modifies the annual reporting deadline for apprenticeship and preapprenticeship programs to November 30.
 Adapts the administration of the apprenticeship training program to emphasize inclusion of underrepresented groups.
 Introduces a "nonresident online student" classification for tuition purposes in state universities and Florida College System institutions.
 Specifies that the out-of-state fee for nonresident online students should be based on market rates and exceed typical out-of-state fees.
 Repeals a fee waiver provision for certain students with grandparent residency in the state.
 Mandates that institutions benefiting from the PIPELINE Fund allocate funds specifically to health care-related programs.
-No activity this week.
+Died on 2nd reading in the Senate.

 Florida Bright Futures Scholarship Program